-- Mediaflex systems controls (digital asset management controls)
+- Mediaflex systems controls (Synergy)

 Formalised risk management is a central element of our operations and promotes a culture that supports the identification, mitigation and review of all strategic, operational and financial risks.
 Risk identification occurs at several levels:

-- Strategic risks are identified by the management team through our business planning processes.
+- strategic risks are identified by the management team through our business planning processes

-- Corporate or operational-level risks are identified through business planning, project planning and operational processes.
+- corporate or operational-level risks are identified through business planning, project planning and operational processes.

 Monitoring of risk management occurs through: